Sreedeepthinukala/CVAT/installation_guide.md

 Google Chrome is the only browser which is supported by CVAT.
 Go to localhost:8080.
 Type your login/password for the superuser on the login page and press the Login button.

 Go to http://localhost:8080/api/swagger/.
 Under server, click GET server/share, click try it out.
-Place the link there and execute.
+Place the images path there and execute.
 200 ,eans ran successfully.

 To see if the images are shared successfully, follow this( create new task-> connected file share -> root).